LevelsFR/cobblemon-realms-wiki/cobblemon-craft/aprijuice-guide.md

 Aprijuice is used directly on a rideable Pokémon.

 - The item is consumed upon use
-- The Pokémon’s mount statistics are permanently increased
+- The Pokémon's mount stats are permanently increased
-- If no Pokémon is selected, a menu opens allowing you to choose a party member
+- If no Pokémon is selected, a menu opens to choose a team member

 ---

 {% hint style="info" %}
 <p align="center">
-💡 Thanks to Aprijuice, you can improve and specialize your mounts' performance according to your needs.
+💡 With Aprijuice, it is possible to improve and specialize a mount's performance according to your needs.
 </p>
 {% endhint %}